What is a Mandamus Lawsuit?

 Step 2: Contact the local US attorney in the jurisdiction of your intention to file a lawsuit.
 If no resolution is found within 30 days, the next step is to file your writ of Mandamus lawsuit with supporting evidence.

-Many clients are hesitant by the idea of “filing a lawsuit” against any U.S. government agency.
+Many clients are hesitant about the idea of “filing a lawsuit” against any U.S. government agency.
 They fear that as a result of taking action against the agency, their application will be denied.
 However, it is the exact opposite of what happens.
-The reason USCIS unreasonably delays cases with no reason is due to the fact that no higher authority is overseeing their actions – until a lawsuit is taken place.
+The reason USCIS unreasonably delays cases for no reason is because no higher authority is overseeing their actions – until a lawsuit is taken place.
 By filing a lawsuit, a court with jurisdiction over the agency will take a closer look at the client’s case and the agency’s actions to resolve the issue.
-A lawsuit in fact helps keep the agency’s actions aligned with their duty.
+A lawsuit helps keep the agency’s actions aligned with its duty.

 Testimonials